 What is the end product of this Fellowship?

 Fellows can choose the type of written work they wish to produce from a list of possible types of research pieces, including: a white paper, an issue or policy brief/memo, a report, an essay, and similar pieces.
 They are also expected to produce a campaign plan on which they will act while still in the Fellowship, which will involve power mapping and doing outreach to local organizations and individuals working on their topic.

-Selected Fellows are notified: May 10th
+Selected Fellows are notified in May.

 Program roll out: September 2nd 2019 – May 22nd 2020

 Receive trainings on the advanced track of the Roosevelt Network programs, focused on how to conduct formal research, policy analysis and writing, and building a campaign